 As South Carolina businesses begin working toward resuming their normal operations, the risk of facing litigation related to the COVID-19 crisis remains high.
 Now that most restrictions have been lifted, infection rates are once again rising; and, while Governor McMaster has signaled that he does not intend to impose another “home or work” order based on the current data, businesses (and consumers) must continue doing their part to mitigate the spread of the virus.

 For employers, the risk of workplace exposure is not the only litigation-related concern.
-Litigation risks (i.e. discrimination, harassment, and equal pay claims) that existed before the pandemic has not gone away and statutes enacted during the pandemic have afforded new and significant rights to workers.
+Litigation risks (i.e. discrimination, harassment, and equal pay claims) that existed before the pandemic have not gone away and statutes enacted during the pandemic have afforded new and significant rights to workers.
 With this in mind, South Carolina employers need to take a broad-based approach to risk mitigation as they operate during the COVID-19 crisis, and must avoid overlooking issues – new or old – that create the potential for liability exposure.

 How Can Your Company Mitigate Its Risk of Employment Litigation During the COVID-19 Crisis?

 When it comes to mitigating risk during the COVID-19 crisis, there are several steps that employers can – and should – take to minimize opportunities for virus exposure, observe their employees’ statutory rights, and react promptly in the event that an issue arises.
-Here are five tips from the employer defense attorneys at Gignilliat, Savitz & Bettis, LLP:
+Here are five tips from the attorneys at Gignilliat, Savitz & Bettis, LLP:

 Tip #1: Make Sure Your Company has Clear Policies and Procedures, and Make Sure They are Followed